Matre5/Anagrams/README.md

 ## This file is a basic anagrams game checker
-That confirms that two words are contain the same letter and are of equal lemgth using python and javascript.
+That confirms that two words are contain the same letter and are of equal length using both python and javascript.